freenas/freenas-docs/userguide/storage.rst

-Use the drop-down menu to select the disk to import, autodetect or select the type of filesystem on the disk, and browse to the ZFS dataset that will hold the copied data.
-If the :guilabel:`MSDOSFS` filesystem is selected, the :guilabel:`MSDOSFS locale` drop-down menu can be used to select the locale when non-ascii characters are present on the disk.
+Use the drop-down menu to select the disk to import, autodetect or select the filesystem on the disk, and browse to the ZFS dataset to hold the copied data.
+If the :guilabel:`MSDOSFS` filesystem is selected, the :guilabel:`MSDOSFS locale` drop-down menu can be used to select the locale when non-ASCII characters are present on the disk.

 Once :guilabel:`Import Disk` is clicked, the disk is mounted, its contents are copied to the specified ZFS dataset, and the disk is unmounted after